nascarsayan/task/README.md

 - Run `npx prisma db push` to create the db and the tables.
 - Run `npx prisma studio` to open the prisma studio in the browser.

+## Deploying the backend to railway.app

+- Login to `railway.app`.
+Create an empty project.
+- Install the railway cli : `npm i -g @railway/cli`
+  If this installation was successful, you can substitute `npx @railway/cli` with `railway` in every command.
+- Login using `npx @railway/cli login`.
+- Link the project using `npx @railway/cli link`.